5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH

 Luxury touch: book your stay at Grootbos Private Nature Reserve and enjoy luxury accommodations featuring spectacular views of ancient forests and the whale watching haven of Walker Bay.

-4 – TRISTAN DA CUNHA, SOUTH ATLANTIC OCEAN – KEEP UP WITH SOCIAL DISTANCING: 5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH
+4 – TRISTAN DA CUNHA, SOUTH ATLANTIC OCEAN – 5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH

 Sitting in solitude in the middle of the South Atlantic Ocean, 2400km from anywhere and reachable only by boat, Tristan da Cunha is one of the world’s last destinations for the truly intrepid traveller.